 The usual home cleaners, like baking soda, vinegar, and rubbing alcohol may work on other surfaces, but leather is one exception.
 These substances may damage the leather, causing breakage, chipping, or discoloration.
 Stick to mild soapy solutions instead!

 Keeping your leather clothes and furniture clean means to keep the rest of your space clean as well.
 For most commercial spaces, this may be difficult to do as your workforce is already swamped with so much to do during the day.
-Schedule a cleaning with us at Luce Office, and we can handle the cleaning tasks for you!
+Schedule an office cleaning with Luce Office, and we can handle the tasks for you!

 Check out our blog for more cleaning tips and tricks on all sorts of materials!